The business checking account you choose matters. Here's what to look for.

-Among many major banks, it’s common to offer new customers an introductory bonus—typically predicated on that customer depositing and maintaining a certain balance in their new account.
-Chase Bank, for example, offers a $300 intro bonus to customers who deposit $1,000, maintain that balance for 60 days and conduct a few qualifying transactions during the introductory period.
+It's common for major banks to entice new customers with an introductory bonus, which is typically predicated on the customer depositing and maintaining a certain balance in their new account.
+Chase Bank, for example, offers $300 as an introductory bonus to customers who deposit $1,000, maintain that balance for 60 days and conduct a few qualifying transactions during the introductory period.

-An extra hundred dollars or so shouldn't be the driving factor when choosing a bank account.
-But if all other factors are equal, and one bank wants to give you extra spending money in exchange for choosing them?
-That should help make the decision easier.
+An extra hundred dollars or so shouldn't be the driving factor when choosing a bank account, but what if all other factors are equal and one bank offers you extra spending money as an incentive for choosing them?
+Well, it can certainly be tempting.

-More likely than not, your business checking account is going to come with some kind of small monthly charge that the bank assesses as a "service fee.”
-The more robust the other features on the account, the higher the service fee.
+More likely than not, your business checking account will come with some kind of monthly charge that the bank assesses as a "service fee."

-Most reasonable service fees range between $12 to $30 each month.
-Though a few extra bucks each month may not make a huge difference, it’s usually not worth paying exorbitant fees to keep up your account.
-Additionally, some banks will offer to waive your service fee if you meet certain criteria, such as a high minimum balance in your account, or signing up for another finance product from the same bank.
+Some banks will waive the service fee if you meet certain criteria, such as maintaining a minimum daily balance or signing up for another finance product from the same bank.
 Never hesitate to ask if the bank can waive the fee or what you can do to get your fee waived.

 Minimum account balance fees

-The primary function of your business bank account, other than to literally hold your money, is to help you make transactions.
-A transaction could include cash or check deposits, withdrawals, transfers, and electronic payments.
+Your business bank account is primarily designed to hold your money and help facilitate financial transactions for your small business.
+A transaction could be cash or check deposits, withdrawals, transfers and electronic payments.

-Because this is such an important facet of your account, it’s important to note whether your checking account allows for unlimited free transactions.
-If it doesn't, find out how many transactions are free before your bank begins to charge you.
-If your bank offers 500 transactions per month before they charge you, but you rarely eclipse that number, the post-500 fee is negligible.
-If you routinely post more than 500 transactions each month, you should look for another option.
+As you investigate banks, specifically inquire if the checking account allows for unlimited free transactions.
+If it doesn't, find out how many transactions are free before you're charged by the bank.
+If the bank you're considering offers 500 free transactions per month and you rarely eclipse that number, the post-500 fee is negligible.
+If, however, you routinely post more than 500 transactions per month, look for another bank.

 In-person vs. online services

-Either way, make sure your business checking account provider has robust online banking features, preferably including an app that allows you to check your financials at any time.
+Also, check with your business checking account provider to see if they offer robust online banking features, such as an app you can use to check your financials at any time.

 Ease of integration

-Interest business checking accounts have become a common tool that allows business owners to rack up interest on their business profits.
-A business savings account may offer higher overall interest rates, but it doesn't hurt to earn even more interest where you can.
+Interest-generating business checking accounts have become a common tool that allows business owners to rack up interest on their business profits.
+A business savings account may offer higher overall interest rates, but it doesn't hurt to earn more interest where you can.